-- Mild local tenderness and/or bruising at the site of the injection, that usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs and other areas.
-Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
+- Mild local tenderness and/or bruising at the site of the injection.
+This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs (lumbar injections) or arm (cervical injections).
+Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours

+- Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) - Injection treatments are not always effective and may not help your pain - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
+This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) and occurs when there is serious bleeding or abscess near the spinal cord.
+Persistent weakness of the legs and/or incontinence require further urgent investigation.
+Very rarely cervical injections have caused severe harm or even death.
+These complications are so rare it is difficult to say how often they occur with certainty.
+Please speak to you doctor to discuss this issue fully. - Blood pressure may temporarily fall and rarely, people may occasionally feel faint - Headache.
+On rare occasions the needle may be placed too far and spinal fluid (CSF) encountered.
+This is called a dural puncture and may lead to headache that requires further treatment.
+If a severe headache does develop following your injection, take some Paracetamol, drink plenty of water and lie flat.
+If the headache continues for more than twenty-four hours please contact your GP or Pain Clinic - Injection treatments are not always effective and may not help your pain - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
 This is very rare.
 If you get chest pain or breathlessness, you should seek immediate medical help - In rare circumstances, steroid use can damage your eyesight.
 You should report any new visual disturbance (such as blurred or distorted vision) to your doctor

-What can I expect in the days afterwards?
+What can I expect in the-days afterwards?

 You may experience some soreness or aching at the injection site.
-Please keep the area of the injections dry for 24 hours following the procedure.
+Please keep the area of the injection dry for 24 hours following the procedure.
 Do not worry if your pain feels worse for a few days as this sometimes happens.
 Take your regular pain killers and medications as normal and this should settle down.
 Try to keep on the move about the house whilst avoiding anything too strenuous.